techyg/YTLinkChecker/README.md

 # Config/variables you need to set- found at bottom of script:

-channel = "UC6askdjfbadbnasdfkj" (this is fake- replace with a valid channel ID)
+channel = "UC6askdjfbadbnasdfkj"

 output_csv = "youtube_videos.csv"

 whitelist_path = "/Users/greg/src/YTLinkChecker/whitelist.txt"

+# Things to know

+I've tested this with my channel, which has about 150 videos.
+It takes about a minute or two to run.
+The more videos and links you have, the longer it will take.